lazuli-inc/ninjacrawler/README.md

 -   **Automatic DOM Capturing**: Capture the DOM automatically during navigation errors.
 -   **CSV Generation and API Submission**: Generate CSV files and submit product data to an API server.
 -   **Visual Monitoring Panel**: An upcoming feature to monitor crawling progress, logs, and sample data through a visual interface.
+-   **Early Site Structure Changed Detection**: An upcoming feature to Detect if Any website changed their exising structure .

 ## Installation